-- Insurance companies which are a participating undertaking in at least one insurance undertaking or third-country insurance undertaking; - Insurance companies whose parent undertaking is an insurance holding company or a mixed-activity holding company established in another EEA State.
+- a.
+Insurance companies which are a participating undertaking in at least one insurance undertaking or third-country insurance undertaking; - Insurance companies whose parent undertaking of which is an insurance holding company or a mixed-activity holding company established in another EEA State.

-In case the FMA Liechtenstein is the competent authority for the group supervision, she is charged with following supervision tasks accorded to Article 238 VersAG, that also give an overview of how groups are supervised:
+If the FMA Liechtenstein is the competent authority for the group supervision, it is charged with following supervision tasks accorded to Article 238 VersAG, which also give an overview of how groups are supervised:

-- Coordination of the gathering and dissemination of relevant or essential information for going concern and emergency situations, including the dissemination of information which is of importance for the supervisory task of a supervisory authority; - Supervisory review and assessment of the financial situation of the group; - Assessment of compliance with the rules on capital adequacy and of risk concentration and intra-group transactions; - d.
-Assessment of the system of governance of the group, as set out in Article 231 to 234 VersAG, and of whether the members of the management of the participating undertaking fulfil the requirements set out in Articles 33 and 232 VersAG; - Planning and co-ordination of supervisory activities in ongoing supervisory, going concern as well as in emergency situations, in co-operation with the relevant competent authorities involved; - f.
-Other tasks assigned to the competent authority for the group supervision by this act.
+- a.
+Coordination of the gathering and dissemination of relevant or essential information for going concern and emergency situations, including the dissemination of information which is of importance for the supervisory task of a supervisory authority; - b. supervisory review and assessment of the financial situation of the group; - c. assessment of compliance with the rules on capital adequacy and of risk concentration and intra-group transactions; - d. assessment of the system of governance of the group, as set out in Article 231 to 234 VersAG, and whether the members of the management of the participating undertaking fulfil the requirements set out in Articles 33 and 232 VersAG;

+- e. planning and co-ordination of supervisory activities in ongoing supervisory, going concern as well as in emergency situations, in co-operation with the relevant competent authorities involved; - f. other tasks assigned to the competent authority for the group supervision by this act.

-To summarise in short: insurance groups' financial situation including the groups' solvency and minimum capital requirements as well as risk concentration and intra-group transactions including reporting requirements are supervised by the competent authority.
+In short, the financial situation of insurance groups, including the groups' solvency and minimum capital requirements as well as risk concentration and intragroup transactions including reporting requirements are supervised by the competent authority.

-14. Do senior managers have to meet fit and proper requirements and/or be approved?
+15. Do senior managers have to meet fit and proper requirements and/or be approved?

-All persons that perform key functions should be fit and proper.
-Pursuant to Article 33 VersAG members of the Management Bodies as well as all other persons responsible with internal supervision, governance or with other key functions, must have adequate professional qualifications and must possess high personal integrity.
-At least one member of the Board of Directors / Supervisory Board and of the Senior Management must be a Liechtenstein citizen or must have a citizenship from another EEA member state or from Switzerland.
+All persons that have a senior management function (Board of Directors, Executive Board) or perform key functions (e.g. Compliance, Internal Audit) must be fit and proper.
+Pursuant to Article 33 VersAG, the members of the Management Bodies as well as all other persons responsible for internal supervision, governance or with other key functions, must have adequate professional qualifications and be of high personal integrity.
+At least one member of the Board of Directors / Supervisory Board and of the Senior Management must be a Liechtenstein citizen or citizen of another EEA member state or from Switzerland.

-In Accordance to Article 4 b) VersAV at least one member of the Senior Management and a member of the Board of Directors / Supervisory Board of an insurance company need to demonstrate appropriate theoretical and practical knowledge in insurance matters as well as management experience.
-This shall be assumed to be given if the persons are proven to have at least three years of managing experience at an insurance company of comparable size and type of business.
-In order to meet with the requirements of high personal integrity, the persons that perform key functions must not be registered in the criminal record of Liechtenstein or a foreign country because of punishable acts against property and no bankruptcy proceedings shall be initiated against them.
-Also, they must comply with the instructions of the FMA, have a good reputation and guarantee serious and proper business activity.
+In Accordance to Article 4 b) VersAV at least one member of the Senior Management and a member of the Board of Directors / Supervisory Board of an insurance company need to demonstrate appropriate theoretical and practical knowledge of insurance matters and management experience.
+This shall be assumed to be given if the persons are proven to have at least three years' managing experience in an insurance company of comparable size and type of business.
+In order to meet with the requirements of high personal integrity, the persons that perform key functions must not have a criminal record in Liechtenstein or a foreign country because of punishable acts against property and no bankruptcy proceedings shall be initiated against them.
+In addition, they must comply with the instructions of the FMA, have a good reputation and guarantee serious and proper business activity.

-15. To what extent might senior managers be held personally liable for regulatory breaches in your jurisdiction?
+16. To what extent might senior managers be held personally liable for regulatory breaches in your jurisdiction?

-According to the so-called Business Judgement Rule, which is originated from the USA and is implemented in Article 182 (2) of the Liechtenstein person and corporate law (Personen- und Gesellschaftsrecht, PGR), the company's management structures are free from liability when business decisions were made with the best knowledge and intentions.
+According to the so-called Business Judgement Rule, which is originated in the USA and is implemented in Article 182 (2) of the Liechtenstein person and corporate law (Personen- und Gesellschaftsrecht, PGR), the company's management structures are free from liability if business decisions were made with the best knowledge and intentions.
 The senior management must run the business with precision and is responsible to ensure that the business is conducted properly and carefully.